 Rocky Butte Park

-One day while having to get my car serviced in the far southeast of Portland, I found a vista online called Rocky Butte Park.
-There are great views of Mount Hood if it’s a clear day and it’s a cool little spot to shoot photos.
+One day while having my car serviced in the southeast area of Portland, I found a vista online called Rocky Butte Park.
+There are great views of Mount Hood if it’s a clear day and a great place to shoot photos.

 Admiring the surrounding views

 3. Get Out In Nature – Hikes, Rivers, And Waterfalls

 While I was in Portland for three months, I did a fair bit of hiking and going to see waterfalls.
 It was one of my favourite things about being in the area.
 There are so many places close to the city and if you have access to a car, don’t hesitate, just go.